 Helen's story is typical of many who come to Turn2us for help after finding that the financial support for their partner, parent or terminally ill child is suddenly cut off once they have died.
 After using the Turn2us Benefits Calculator Helen worked out what help she was eligible for, including support such as Widowed Parent's Allowance.
-As a former teacher Helen was also eligible to apply for a grant from the Educational Support Partnership, which she found using the Turn2us Grants Search tool, helping to tide the family over during their first Christmas without Ken.
+As a former teacher Helen was also eligible to apply for a grant from the Educational Support Partnership, which she found using the Turn2us Grants Search tool, helping to tide the family over others who have found themselves in a